-- Starting from August 2017, Authors are requested to pay 25$ for each accepted article, this cost will be used to cover hosting, indexing and publication fees.
+- Non-Egyptian authors are requested to pay 50$ for each accepted article, this cost will be used to cover hosting, indexing and publication fees.

 Journal of Advanced Veterinary Research (established 2011) is an international journal that publishes researches in all matters relevant to the veterinary profession.
 The mission of the Journal is to provide students, veterinarians and researchers with the current advanced researches in different veterinary disciplines.
 The key objective of the Journal is to promote the art and science of veterinary medicine and the betterment of animal health and production.